• HOSPITALITY

 Location: Prince Edward County

-For the branding, we began with the name.
-Flame + Smith was chosen to directly reflect the artistry of fire that Chef Zomer wanted at the heart of everything.
-To honour the region, we built a collage of local flowers, grapes nodding to the County's wine heritage, and agricultural imagery to accompany the wordmark.
+For the identity, we started with the name.
+Flame + Smith was chosen to reflect the artistry of fire at the heart of Chef Zomer's cooking.
+To honour the region, we built a collage of local wildflowers, grapes nodding to the County's wine heritage, and agricultural references alongside the wordmark.
+The aesthetic draws from vintage painting but with a twist.
+Modern references, unexpected combinations, and the occasional left-field idea.

-Now we have a very good reason to leave the city.
+We now have a very good reason to leave the city.
 Even if just for dinner.
 And a mosquito bite or two.

 The Carbon Bar